-- 1. Unplug refrigerator. - 2.
-Pull off temperature control knobs.
+1. Pull off temperature control knobs.

-3. Pull the bottom of the light shield down and forward, then rotate the top up and off.
+- 2. Pull the bottom of the light shield down and forward, then rotate the top up and off. - 3.
 After replacing with same size bulb, reinstall light shield.

-Fresh Food Compartment-Lower Light
+Fresh Food Compartment-Lower Light (on some models)

-This light is located behind a shield at the rear of the fresh food compartment
+This light is located behind a shield at the rear of the fresh food compartment.

-1. Grasp the top edge of the shield and lift it up and forward to free its top edge.

-2. After replacing with same size bulb, hook the top of the shield back in place.
+- 1. Grasp the top edge of the shield and lift it up and forward to free its top edge. - 2.
+After replacing with same size bulb, hook the top of the shield back in place.